TYPO3-Documentation/TYPO3CMS-Reference-CoreApi/Documentation/UsingServices/CallingAChainOfServices/Index.rst

 Calling a chain of services
 ^^^^^^^^^^^^^^^^^^^^^^^^^^^

-It is also possible to use services in a “chain”.
+It is also possible to use services in a "chain".
 This means using all the available services of a type instead of just one.

 The method :code:`t3lib\_div::makeInstanceService()` accepts a third